raycast5/shell/basics/README.md

 	-- current_working_directory : Prints the current working directory.

-	-- l-listit : Lists the files or directories within the current directory.
+	-- 1-listit : Lists the files or directories within the current directory.

 	--